The Addictions Project

 A brief explanation of our addiction technique can be found in our Subcellular Psychobiology Diagnosis Handbook pg.
 247. We plan on publishing our treatment techniques in an upcoming book in our PeakStates Therapy series.
 An outdated but historical snapshot into our research in addictions can be seen in "Using ISPS techniques with addictions" by Matt Fox (2002).

 For more general information on the field of addiction, we include some of the legitimate member-based organizations working in this area in the US.
 Unfortunately, organizations using deceptive businesses practices appears to be the norm in this field; consumers need to be very cautious.
 Worse, 'pay for results' billing policies are virtually unknown in this field.

 - American Society of Addiction Medicine (ASAM): www.asam.org; Wikipedia

 - National Association of Addiction Treatment Providers (NAATP): www.naatp.org

 - Society of Addiction Psychology, American Psychological Association Division 50: www.apa.org/divisions/div50/; Wikipedia

 Aug 2018: Exploring a pathogen model for addictions

-December 2015: Smoking addiction technique
+December 2015: Smoking addiction test